|% of Discretionary Income||Loan Forgiveness|

 Keep in mind that if you opt for IBR or PAYE, you must continue displaying a partial financial hardship when you “recertify” your income and family size every year.

-- Are income driven repayment plans a good idea?
+Is income-based repayment a good idea? #

 Both Income-Based Repayment and “Pay-As-You-Earn / REPAYE” plans help lower your monthly student loan payment by hundreds of dollars but these lower payments may result in a longer repayment period and additional accrued interest.